 “But we’re not.
 I’m right here and everyone else is …” Is where?
 How can I describe where I’ve just come from?
 “We’re all here, I’ll show you.”

 He shakes his head and I see others look away or at their feet.
 Are they trying to avoid eye contact with me?
 “What you see is only a memorial.”

 “I don’t understand.”
 I step out of his reach.

 “We built a memorial.”
 He motions to the others standing there.
-“The entire country was affected by this loss, so we came up with a way to preserve your memory.
-This,” he says, pointing at the giant soap like bubble, “is a fiction.
+“The entire world was affected by this loss, so we came up with a way to preserve your memory.
+This,” he points at the giant soap like bubble, “is a fiction.
 A memorial, a memory.
 People drive from far and wide to pay tribute to those whose lives were lost.”